emarock/proxy-pac-proxy/README.md

 <img src="https://user-images.githubusercontent.com/13051155/31047761-b81f3b34-a610-11e7-849d-6ca9924c93a6.png" height="140" align="right">

-> Forwarding proxy with BASIC authentication and upstream *proxy.pac*
+> Forwarding proxy with support for upstream *proxy.pac* resolution
-> resolution support
+> and BASIC authentication

 Software development in network environments where Internet access is forced through dynamically configured HTTP proxies is a pain.
 The